 Mix the flour, sugar and spices in a bowl until well integrated.
 Divide the butter into small pieces and cut into the dry mixture until crumbly.
 Moisten the mix with a tablespoon of milk at a time, and knead the dough until the butter and the spices are well blended, about ten times.
 Pat the dough into a flat oval, wrap securely in plastic wrap and refrigerate preferably overnight, but at least for four hours.
 This will allow the spices to thoroughly release all their goodness into the dough.

 Preheat the oven to 350F.
 Remove the dough from the refrigerator.
 If you are baking on a silicone mat or on parchment paper, place the dough on top, cover with the plastic wrap and roll into an oval shape, about 1/2 inch high.
-Pull back the plastic wrap, sprinkle the almonds on top (optional) and softly roll the almonds onto the dough, just enough to where they're stuck.
+Pull back the plastic wrap, brush the dough with the beaten egg and sprinkle the almonds on top (optional) and softly roll the almonds onto the dough, just enough to where they're stuck.

 Move your silicone mat or parchment paper onto the baking sheet, place it on the middle rack in the oven and bake for approximately 25-30 minutes.
 Check regularly as you want to avoid burning the bottom.
 Remove when the edges are crisping up (the rest of the speculaas will still be soft) and rest on a cooling rack until lukewarm.
 Break the oval into chunks and allow them to cool and harden, about another hour.
 Great with a steaming cup of coffee or a hot chocolate.

-** For the spices: start with a heaping tablespoon of ground cinnamon.
-Mix in a 1/4 scant teaspoon nutmeg, 1/4 teaspoon scant ground cloves, 1/4 teaspoon ground ginger and 1/8 teaspoon white ground pepper.
+** For the spices: start with 1 heaping tablespoon of ground cinnamon.
+Mix in a 1/4 scant teaspoon nutmeg, 1/4 teaspoon scant ground cloves, 1/4 teaspoon ground ginger, 1/8 teaspoon cardamom, 1/8 teaspoon mace and 1/8 teaspoon white ground pepper and, if you have it, 1/8 teaspoon of dried orange peel.
+If you like the flavor of anise, add a 1/8th teaspoon of ground anise to give it a special twist.
 Smell and decide if you like it.
 Too much clove?
 Add in a bit more cinnamon.
 Prefer more ginger?
 Feel free to add some more.
-You can also throw in a pinch of aniseed or cardamom to make it bolder.
+You are welcome to make it your very own, but make sure you write down the quantities and ingredients so you can replicate your personal recipe.
 Store in an airtight jar.

 If you don't feel comfortable mixing the speculaasmix yourself, try finding them on one of the many online stores that sell Dutch foods.